Joseph Cook

-Sir Joseph Cook (7 December 1860 – 30 July 1947) was an Australian politician and trade unionist who served as the sixth prime minister of Australia from 1913 to 1914.
+Sir Joseph Cook (7 December 1860 – 30 July 1947) was the sixth prime minister of Australia, serving from 1913 to 1914.
 He held office as the leader of the Liberal Party, having previously been leader of the Anti-Socialist Party from 1908 to 1909.
 His victory at the 1913 election marked the first time that a centre-right party had won a majority at an Australian federal election.

 Cook was born in Silverdale, Staffordshire, England, and began working in the local coal mines at the age of nine.
 He emigrated to Australia in 1885, settling in Lithgow, New South Wales.
 He continued to work as a miner, becoming involved with the local labour movement as a union official.
 In 1891, Cook was elected to the New South Wales Legislative Assembly as a representative of the Labor Party, becoming one of its first members of parliament.
 He was elected party leader in 1893, but the following year left Labor due to a disagreement over party discipline.
 He was then invited to become a government minister under George Reid, and joined Reid's Free Trade Party.

-In 1901, Cook was elected to the new Federal Parliament representing the Division of Parramatta.
+In 1901, Cook was elected to the new Federal Parliament representing the division of Parramatta.
 He became deputy leader of the federal Free Trade Party (later renamed the Anti-Socialist Party), again under George Reid, and in 1908 replaced Reid as party leader and Leader of the Opposition.
 In what became known as "the fusion", Cook agreed to merge his party with Alfred Deakin's Protectionist Party in 1909, forming a unified anti-Labor party for the first time.
 He became deputy leader of the new Liberal Party, allowing Deakin to become prime minister again, and was Minister for Defence until the government's defeat at the 1910 election.